Blackilykat/Creative.inventory.filters/README.md

+## This plugin is no longer mantained and worked on.
+You'll unlikely get support, bugfixes or new features.
+It was created because of a server I was planning to run with some friends, but the project died and I've been busy with other projects.
+Feel free to fork this if you want to pick up development or introduce a new feature/fix a bug.

 # Creative inventory filters
 A spigot plugin that applies filters to the items that player take from the creataive inventory.